jondashkyle/dropout/readme.md

 - Cleanup a page to showcase only the content
 - Static files, no database, so super extendable
-- Tools 🎉 > Platforms 🖕
+- Platforms 🖕, this is a tool 🎉

 ## usage